agupta88ccs/CircuitPython/README.md

 # CircuitPython

-My CircuitPython assignments
+## LCD Button
+### Description

-CircuitPythonLCD.py - using an LCD to print the "hello"
+Coding an LCD screen to print the amount of times a button is pushed.
+### Lesson Learned
+Always check the wiring and LCD screen because sometimes the code isn't what is wrong it is something with the physical LCD screen.
+### Wiring Diagram

+## Servo Touch
+### Description
-CircuitPythonServo.py - truned a servo 180 degrees back and forth

-CircuitPythonServoTouch.py - using two wires to turnt the servo when one wire is touched and then the pther way when the other wire is touched
+Coding a servo to turn back and forth when a wire is touched.
+When one is touched it turns 180 degrees in one direction and when the other is touched it turns 180 degrees in the other direction.
+### Lesson Learned

 LEDFade.py - fading an LED in and out